I just bought myself a new motorbike.

 So I dropped in to Munroe Motors to have a look.
 And the V11 is indeed gorgeous beyond words.
 And as expensive as the BMW.
 And racier than I really want or need.
 And bigger than I want or need.
 And doesn't have the little comforts of the BMW, like the hot grips or anti-lock brakes.
 So for that money, I'd go for the BMW.

 But while I was there I got a look at the Guzzi Breva 750.
-I don't have a good photo of my own, so you'll have to settle for this publicity photo of the same make and color.
+I don't have a good photo of my own, so you'll have to settle for this photo of the same make and color I nabbed from the web.

 So I looked at some reviews on the web.
 They were positive, though hardly glowing.
 Reviewers for motorcycle magazines are people who ride obsessively and want to try a lot of different bikes, and so they like performance, performance, and performance.
 Most reviews said something about “a good, fun bike for first-time riders.”
 But at the risk of the other bikers calling me a sissy, they said that for what I saw as all the right reasons: comfort, versatility, and reliability.